dantleech/blog/source/_posts/2022-05-01-holy-diver.md

 to on repeat for the past 3 weeks.

-I'm not very happy with it, in particular I'm not happy with my voice - I'm incapabable of singing, especially in this vocal range 😅.
-I am siniging weakly at the top of my range, and there are some notes which I simply cannot reach.
+I'm not very happy with it, in particular I'm not happy with my voice - I'm incapable of singing, especially in this vocal range 😅.
+I am singing weakly at the top of my range, and there are some notes which I simply cannot reach.
+I tried to improve them by double (and triple) tracking.

 I feel sorry for my neighbours listening to me singing at the top of my voice for more than a few hours.

-Still, it was an interesting excercise.
+Still, it was an interesting exercise.
 To begin with I tried to be faithful with the drums, but when I realised how long the song was I started to copy and paste more, by the end of the song I had largely given up.
+As usual for the guitar solo I started with good intentions, reproducing the first few bars, but then decided it was too much work and just played random notes.

-If anything it made me appreciate the song more.
+Recording the song made me appreciate the song structure and the drumming more.